 12. The Neighborhood and Surrounding Area

-But you may also want to look into how walkable or bikeable your neighbourhood is, what community amenities are nearby and what public transportation is available.
+But you may also want to look into how walkable or bikeable your neighborhood is, what community amenities are nearby and what public transportation is available.

 It’s nice to move into a place that’s brand-new, but new isn’t always better so consider both old and new.
 While you might not like a previous homeowner’s decorating decisions, you might like the owner-installed upgrades — like a finished basement and a backyard deck — that a new home might not have.